Elvi3n/Demand-Forecasting-Analysis-Multi-Model-Approach/README.md

 # Methodology & Models

-The project accounts for four distinct demand behaviors, and applying a specific statistical approach to each:
+This project identifies four primary demand behaviors and implements a targeted statistical methodology for each:

 **1. Stable Demand (Normal Distribution)**
 - Use Case: Products with consistent sales and minimal fluctuations.